-This visa will enable individuals establish their business for the first time.
-It has replaced the existing Tier 1 Graduate Entrepreneur visa and was introduced with the new Innovator visa.
+The Start-up visa will enable individuals to establish their businesses for the first time.
+It has replaced the existing Tier 1 Graduate Entrepreneur visa and was introduced with the Innovator visa.

-Unlike the Tier 1 Graduate Entrepreneur visa, you can apply for a start-up visa without a degree.
-However, an endorsing body will need to endorse you to confirm that you intend to spend the majority of your time developing the business.
+Unlike the Tier 1 Graduate Entrepreneur visa, you can apply for a Start-up visa without a degree.
+However, an endorsing body will need to endorse your business proposal to confirm that you intend to spend the majority of your time developing the business.

-- An endorsing body will see if the business plan is innovative.
-They will consider if your business plain is genuine, original and if it meets existing or new market needs.
+- An endorsing body will see if the business plan is innovative by considering if it is genuine, original and if it meets existing or new market needs.

-- The endorsing body will consider if the business plan is viable.
-You will show how you are actively developing or already possess essential skills, experience and knowledge in order to successfully run your business.
+- The endorsing body will consider if the business plan is viable, if you can show how you are actively developing or already possess essential skills, experience and knowledge in order to successfully run your business.

-- Finally, the endorsing body will consider if the business plan is scalable.
-They will assess whether there is evidence of a structured business plan which could lead to creating jobs and growth in the national and international markets.
+- Finally the endorsing body will consider if the business plan is scalable by assessing whether there is evidence of a structured business plan which could lead to creating jobs and growth in the national and international markets.

 The three requirements are not applicable if your last grant of leave was in the Tier 1 (Graduated Entrepreneur) category.
 In this case, the endorser will need to identify that your business venture is genuine and capable.